eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <b>Matrix, DataFrame, and EulerEstimator.</b> The students have built their own Matrix class from scratch, which includes methods to compute RREF, inverse, determinant, etc. They also built a DataFrame class which they use to manipulate datasets, and they built an EulerEstimator class that they use to simulate systems of differential equations.

+<b>Machine Learning.</b> The students have built linear/logistic regressors, a naive Bayes classifier, Gini decision trees, simple random forests, and they have just started building neural networks.
+These machine learning models all run on top of the Matrix, DataFrame, and Graph classes that the students had previously built.
+The students have also used these models for some <a class="body" href="https://eurisko-us.github.io/files/all_problems_iteration_1.html#Problem-35-2" target="_blank">elementary prediction tasks</a> that have required the use of dummy variables and interaction terms.
+(George, Colby, and Riley wrote a 3-part series about <a class="body" href="https://eurisko-us.github.io/linear-and-logistic-regression-part-1-understanding-the-models/" target="_blank">understanding linear and logistic regression</a>, <a class="body" href="https://eurisko-us.github.io/linear-and-logistic-regression-part-2-fitting-the-models/" target="_blank">fitting the models</a>, and <a class="body" href="https://eurisko-us.github.io/linear-and-logistic-regression-part-3-categorical-variables-interaction-terms-and-nonlinear-transformations-of-variables/" target="_blank">categorical variables, interaction terms, and nonlinear transformations of variables</a>.)